Eating Disorders, Crash Diets, and Substance Abuse: Male Eating Disorders

 Dabbling in Drugs

-Teen boys with eating disorders might also choose to take steroids in order to make their muscles pop and their fat tissues disappear.
+Teen boys with eating disorders might also choose to take steroids to make their muscles pop and their fat tissues disappear.
 The drugs work as an enabling device for an existing problem, and they can augment the damage a boy might feel.
 These drugs tend to increase feelings of impulsivity, making a teen even more likely to do things that aren’t in line with his long-term health.
 They can also fill teens with feelings of rage and anger, making a sense of isolation even more extreme.

 The use of steroids among adolescent boys is on the rise in some parts of the country, and eating disorders might be to blame.
 According to a survey done in Los Angeles, for example, one in 20 teen boys admitted to the use of steroids.
 They’d like to change their bodies quickly, and drugs seem to allow them to do just that.
 These aren’t the only drugs that teens with eating disorders might be tempted to try, however, and some of the other substances they choose could be even more deadly.

 Teens might also take in typical drugs of addiction, including prescription painkillers or marijuana, in the hopes of calming their nerves and forgetting about the urge to eat.
-These drugs can make teens feel better in the moment, but again, they can reduce a teen’s ability to control behavior, making disordered acts regarding food and calories all the more likely.
+These drugs can make teens feel better at the moment, but again, they can reduce a teen’s ability to control behavior, making disordered acts regarding food and calories all the more likely.

 Teens might also lean on stimulant drugs like methamphetamine and cocaine to keep their hunger pangs at bay.